Timdev-igor/BE-Capstone-project/README.md

 ` !!
 I HAVE DECIDED TO MAKE CATEGORIES AS A FIELD RATHER THAN A MODEL  !!`
 - created tasks model with its fields in models.py
 - created serialzers.py (used in API )
+- created CRUD views for tasks model
+- creating tasks api views

+## Stretch Goals (Optional) ##
+ - **Recurring Tasks**Add the option to create recurring tasks (e.g., daily, weekly) that automatically regenerate after completion.
+ - **Task History**: Store task history to allow users to track completed tasks over time and retrieve a list of completed tasks.
+ - **Notifications**: Implement email or in-app notifications to remind users about upcoming due dates or when a task is due soon.